janprince/ug_sakai/README.md

 and extensibility in mind.
 Its largest installations support more than 100,000 users.

-This project focuses on scraping data from the University of Ghana's clone of Sakai.
+This project focuses on scraping **time-bound information** from the University of Ghana's clone of Sakai.